ClickCease Upstream vs Downstream Marketing – Diving Into the Details

 Upstream vs Downstream Marketing

-In the realm of marketing, there are two pivotal approaches: Upstream and Downstream Marketing.
+There are two pivotal approaches in marketing: Upstream and Downstream Marketing.
 Each plays a unique role in a company’s overall marketing strategy and targets different stages of the customer journey.

 Upstream Marketing: